SEN-RAD/faceRecognition-front/README.md

 # faceRecognition-front
-* THE LIVE VERSION IS TEMPORARILY INACTIVE *
 This app was built as the final project during the course Complete Web Developer by Andrei Neagoie.
 Backend here https://github.com/SEN-RAD/faceRecognitionApi

 ---